snapframework/snap-core/README.md

 ## Building the testsuite

-Snap is still in its very early stages, so most of the "action" (and a big chunk of the code) right now is centred on the test suite.
-Snap aims for 100% test coverage, and we're trying hard to stick to that.

-To build the test suite, `cd` into the `test/` directory and run
+Snap-core has a fairly comprehensive testsuite.
+To build it, `cd` into the `test/` directory and run

     $ cabal configure
     $ cabal build